John-Abbott-College/6A6-Notes/assignments/Assignment2.md

    > Hint: You must a converter and find a way to translate letters to color value.

 9. Unread emails (never tapped) should appear differently.
-Feel free to use any method to distinguish them `IsRead`
+Feel free to use any method to distinguish them

-   > Hint: Use Converters to translate the IsRead property of an email into a UI attribute such as a color or a text style, etc..
+   > Hint: Use Converters to translate the `IsRead` property of an email into a UI attribute such as a color or a text style, etc..